msanket9/The-Unknown-OS-X/README.md

 ## Looks great on the latest devices

-Ubuntu is designed to work beautifully on the latest laptops, desktops and touch screen devices,
+Ubuntu is designed to work beautifully on the latest laptops, desktops and touch screen devices, it looks incredible on high resolution screens — and with touch screen enhancements and interface refinements,